 As many secondary schools offer A-levels, students feeling settled there can choose to continue their education at the same school without any upheaval.
 On the other hand, the negatives of going to the same high school include being too familiar with the teachers, who may not initially treat you much differently from when you were in year 11.

-You'll also find that they can be more formal than their counterparts as you'll have to share the site with younger pupils in years 7-11.
+You'll also find that high schools can be more formal than their counterparts as you'll have to share the site with younger pupils in years 7-11.
 At college, you can make new friends your own age from different schools.

 Whether you're looking for a fresh start or you find that there are better facilities at a sixth form college, going down the further education (FE) pathway means you'll be able to choose from a wider range of qualifications than at a school sixth form, which usually just focus on A-levels and BTECs.